8gears/containerized-guacamole/README.md

 EOF
 ```

-It is advised to run the service `init-guac-db` once before starting all other services.
-This one off job will export the application database schema so Postgres can pick it up when it starts and init the database with those values accordingly.
+Run the service `init-guac-db` once before starting all other services.
+This one off job will export the application database schema so Postgres can pick it up when it starts and initialize the database with values and schema for Guacamole.

 *Step 2*

-Copy this `docker-compose.yml` to your computer and do:
+Copy the `docker-compose.yml` from this repository to your computer and do:

 ```sh
 docker-compose up init-guac-db
 ```
+The job should start and terminate after the schema is created:

-*Step 3* Start Guacamole Services:
+*Step 3* Start Guacamole and all other Services:

 ```sh
 docker-compose up -d